High School Caesar (1960)

 While I can’t speak for you, I grew up watching the Beach Party movies on TV as a kid.
 That probably had less to do with Frankie and Annette and more to do with the likes of Peter Lorre and Vincent Price who would turn up in these cheesy teenage flicks that saw John Ashely playing second fiddle to Frankie Avalon.
 With all due respect to Frankie, I’d much rather watch John Ashley flicks today after discovering his horror line up including all those he starred in and produced over in the Philippines.
 Acting titles include Beast of the Yellow Night and The Mad Doctor of Blood Island.
 Not to be overlooked are his producer credentials.
 They include low budget fodder like The Twilight People and Savage Sisters but I’d be unfair if I didn’t point out his associate producer credit on Apocalypse Now before moving into producing popular television favorites like The A-Team and Walker, Texas Ranger.

 High School Caesar has a charm to it that still resonates today as can be found in a scene for scene remake put together by The Chillicoth High School Drama Department if you’d care to use the search engine over at youtube to have a look.
-And of course head on over to THE FILM DETECTIVE to see the original version for yourself and partake in the Juvenile Jungle fest being put on to celebrate all the little High School Caesars in your own neighborhood heading back to class.

 I found it rather surprising that Ashley didn’t record the title track himself.
 He’d recorded a number of rock’n roll songs by this point so I’ll leave you all with some musical highlights from Mr. John Ashley.